Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Methodology

 \subsubsection{Dynamic Window Weighting.}

-Mining is not perfect: a caption containing ``kick'' word may retrieve front-kick samples for a side-kick target, yielding suboptimal kinematic windows despite semantic correlation.
+Mining is not perfect: a caption containing \textit{'kick'} word may retrieve \textit{'front-kick'} samples for a \textit{'side-kick'} target, yielding suboptimal kinematic windows despite semantic correlation.
 To modulate their influence, we compute a window quality score:

-where $z^{P^*}$ is computed with gradients detached, ensuring MIC remains trained exclusively by Eq.~\ref{eq:contrastive}.
-The score $dww$ scales both reconstruction (Eq.~\ref{eq:window_rec}) and distillation (Eq.~\ref{eq:window_distill}) losses, giving higher weight to more reliable windows.
+where $\text{sim}(\cdot, \cdot)$ denotes cosine similarity and $z^{P^*}$ is computed with gradients detached, ensuring MIC remains trained exclusively by Eq.~\ref{eq:contrastive}.
+The score $dww$ scales both reconstruction (Eq.~\ref{eq:window_rec}) and distillation (Eq.~\ref{eq:window_distill}) losses, giving higher weight to more reliable prior windows.